-My Administration, from its beginning, has followed a clear national urban policy: to provide the cities, the towns, the villages, communities and neighborhoods throughout the land with opportunity, flexibility, incentives and a fair share of Federal resources to solve their own problems and manage their own growth and progress.
+My Administration from its beginning, has followed a clear national urban policy: to provide the cities and their neighborhoods a fair share of Federal resources and the opportunity and flexibility to solve their own problems and manage their own growth and progress.
+This policy is based on the prinicple that the best government is that government closest to be poople.

-To back up these policies, here are some of the things this Administration has done and will continue to do:
+To carry out this policy, here are some of the things this Administration has done and will continue to do:

 - 1. General Revenue Sharing.
 This is the most important program of Federal assistance to local governments in American history.
 Since 1972 we have returned to cities, counties, towns, communities and states billion dollars to assist the people in meeting public needs.
-The General Revenue Sharing extension which I signed last week will provide billion dollars more for these purposes. - 2.
+This program has already immensely helped our cities, and the General Revenue Sharing extension which I signed last week will provide billion dollars more for these purposes. - 2.
 Community Development.
-The first major legislation I signed as President was the Housing and Community Development Act of 1974.
+The first major legislation I signed as President was the housing and Community Development Act of 1974.
 Through this Act we have provided more than one million new and renovated homes for American families.
 My goal is a home for every American family that wants to own a home and is willing to work and save for it.
+To reach that goal, I will continue economic policies that hold inflation down, reduce interest rates, and make more funds available for home mortgages.
+In addition, I will recommend changes to